BaseSecrete/rorvswild/README.md

 RorVsWild.catch_error(something: "important") { 1 / 0 }
 ```

-#### Ignore endpoints, exceptions and plugins
+#### Ignore requests, jobs, exceptions and plugins

-By using `ignore_actions` you can prevent from tracking specific endpoints.
-In the same idea you can prevent from recording specific exceptions with the `ignore_exceptions` config.
+From the configuration file, you can tell RorVsWild to skip monitoring some requests, jobs, exceptions and plugins.

 ```yaml
 # config/rorvswild.yml